thrushlang/thrushc/COMMANDS.md

 Linkage flags:

-• -clang-link Enable embedded Clang for linking.
+• -clang-link [/usr/bin/clang] Specifies the path for use of an external Clang for linking purpose.
-• -gcc-link [usr/bin/gcc] Specifies GNU Compiler Collection (GCC) for linking.
+• -gcc-link [usr/bin/gcc] Specifies GNU Compiler Collection (GCC) for linking purpose.
-• -custom-clang-link [/usr/bin/clang] Specifies the path for use of an external Clang for linking.
 • -start Marks the start of arguments to the active external or built-in linking compiler.
 • -end Marks the end of arguments to the active external or built-in linker compiler.